Jiahai-Ma/Jiahai-Ma.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in Mechanical Engineering at Harbin Institute of Technology, Shenzhen, under the supervision of Hailin Huang.
-Before that, I graduated from Dalian University of Technology where I received my Bachelor of Engineering in Mechanical Engineering.
+I am a research assistant in Mechanical Engineering at Chinese University of Hong Kong, under the supervision of Qiguang He.
+Before that, I receieved my master degree and bahelor degree of Mechanical Engineering at Dalian University of Technology, and Harbin Institute of Technology.

-My research interests include Soft Robotics and Flexible Sensors.
+My research interests include LCEs based actuators and soft robotics.